MelbourneDeveloper/ioc_container/README.md

 final container = builder.toContainer();
 final b = await container.getAsync<B>();
 ```

+_Warning: if you get a singleton with getAsync() and the calls fails, the singleton will always return a `Future` with an error for the lifespan of the container_

 ## Testing
 Check out the sample app on the example tab.
 It is a simple Flutter Counter example, and there is widget test in the `test` folder.
 It gives you an example of substituting a Mock/Fake for a real service.
 If you use dependency injection in your app, you can write widget tests like this.
 Compose your object graph like this: